biga-ahk/biga.ahk/src/string/toUpper.md

-Converts string, as a whole, to upper case
+Converts `string`, as a whole, to upper case

 ## Arguments